-One individual tree identified for removal (T21) was considered to be of moderate retention value and as such, suitable new tree planting will be required to offer an adequate level of mitigation for its loss.
+Four individual trees identified for removal (T10, T19, T21 & T43) were considered to be of moderate retention value and as such, suitable new tree planting will be required to offer an adequate level of mitigation for its loss.

 The remaining individual trees (see Table 5.1) proposed for removal were all considered to be of low retention value during the arboricultural survey of the site.
 Consequently, it is considered unlikely that their removal will have a significant impact on the visual amenity value of the site.
 However, new tree planting will be required to mitigate for any loss in visual amenity value that does result from their removal.